News & Tips

 SCCU is Here to Help You

 We at SCCU know that mortgage loans can feel overwhelming and complicated, and we’re here to make the process as quick and painless as possible.
-We offer low rates, fast pre-qualification decisions, and no pre-payment penalties for both HELOC loans and refinancing.
+We offer low rates, fast pre-approval decisions, and no pre-payment penalties for both HELOC loans and refinancing.

 Plus, you get dedicated Member Service for the life of your loan.
 We’re happy to help you drill down to the best mortgage loan option for you, run the numbers, and answer any questions you may have.